Julian Edelman: 2019 season

 On May 21, 2019, Edelman signed a two-year, $18 million contract extension with the Patriots with $12 million guaranteed, keeping him under contract through the 2021 season.

-In Week 1 against the Pittsburgh Steelers, Edelman caught six passes for 83 yards and threw one pass for 32 yards in the 33–3 win.
-In Week 3 against the New York Jets, Edelman caught seven passes for 62 yards and his first receiving touchdown of the season in the 30–14 win.
-However, he suffered a rib injury in the second quarter that forced him out of the game.
-Edelman rebounded from his injury in Week 5 against the Washington Redskins; he had eight receptions for 110 yards and a touchdown; he became the first Patriot to record at least 100 yards all season.
-In Week 6 against the New York Giants, Edelman recorded nine catches for 113 yards in the 35–14 win.
-In the game, Edelman surpassed Stanley Morgan for the third most receptions in Patriots history.
-In Week 8 against the Cleveland Browns, Edelman caught eight passes for 78 yards and a season-high two touchdowns in the 27–13 win.
-In Week 11 against the Philadelphia Eagles, Edelman caught five passes for 53 yards and threw a 15-yard touchdown pass to Phillip Dorsett II in the 17–10 win.
-In Week 13 against the Houston Texans on Sunday Night Football, Edelman caught six passes for 106 yards and a touchdown during the 28–22 loss.
-In Week 17 against the Miami Dolphins, Edelman caught three passes for 26 yards during the 27–24 loss.
-In the game, Edelman reached 100 catches on the season.
-He finished the 2019 season with 100 receptions for 1,117 receiving yards and six receiving touchdowns.
-In the AFC Wild Card Round against the Tennessee Titans, Edelman caught three passes for 30 yards and rushed two times for 12 yards and a touchdown during the 20–13 loss.
+In Week 1 against the Pittsburgh Steelers, Edelman caught six passes for 83 yards and threw a pass for 32 yards during the 33–3 victory.
+Two weeks later against the New York Jets, he caught seven passes for 62 yards and his first touchdown of the season in the 30–14 victory.
+However, Edelman suffered a rib injury in the second quarter that forced him out of the game.
+Edelman rebounded from injury in Week 5 against the Washington Redskins, where he had eight receptions for 110 yards and a touchdown; Edelman became the first Patriot to record at least 100 yards all season.
+In the next game against the New York Giants, Edelman recorded nine catches for 113 yards during the 35–14 victory.
+In the game, he surpassed Stanley Morgan for the third most receptions in Patriots history.
+Two weeks later against the Cleveland Browns, Edelman caught eight passes for 78 yards and a season-high two touchdowns in the 27–13 victory.

+During Week 11 against the Philadelphia Eagles, Edelman caught five passes for 53 yards and threw a 15-yard touchdown to Phillip Dorsett II in the 17–10 victory.
+Two weeks later against the Houston Texans on Sunday Night Football, Edelman had six receptions for 106 yards and a touchdown during the 28–22 road loss.
+In the regular-season finale against the Miami Dolphins, Edelman recorded three receptions for 26 yards during the 27–24 loss, reaching 100 receptions on the season.
+He finished the 2019 season with 100 receptions for 1,117 yards and six touchdowns.
+During the Wild Card Round against the Tennessee Titans, Edelman caught three passes for 30 yards and rushed twice for 12 yards and a touchdown in the 20–13 loss.